Mixed Berry + Yogurt Smoothie

 Berries: It all starts with frozen berries, any will do.
 As you can see I’ve used a mix of strawberries, blueberries, raspberries and blackberries.
 It was a berry mix that I picked up in the freezer section of the grocery store.
 Any combination works well here, mix and match your favorites, or use all of one kind if you prefer.

 Yogurt: Next, add in your non-dairy yogurt of choice.
 I’ve used Silk’s Almond Vanilla flavored yogurt here.
 If concerned about added sugars, I would suggest using the plain flavored which only contains 6 grams of sugar per serving (5.3 oz.).
 If using the plain flavor, add a splash of vanilla extract or ½ teaspoon of ground vanilla to the mixture before mixing.

 Banana: To add a banana or not?
 I’ve made this smoothie both ways, with and without a banana, and I must say the one with the banana was the better of the two.
 I used a room temp banana, which added extra creaminess and helped to make it slightly less icy.
 It will also add some bulk and extra added nutrition.
 If you have one on hand, by all means add it in!

 Non-Dairy Milk: Lastly, you’ll want to add about ½ cup of unsweetened non-dairy milk or water to help get everything moving in the mixer, add ing a splash or two extra as needed.

 Toppings: Some optional toppings to consider are frozen berries, granola, cocoa nibs, and coconut flakes, to name a few.

-Once your ingredients are blended, serve your smoothie in a glass with a straw/spoon or enjoy your smoothie from a bowl.
+- Once ingredients are blended, serve your smoothie in a glass with a straw/spoon or enjoy your smoothie from a bowl.
 Either way, adding a few toppings will take your smoothie over the top.

 Now you are ready to sit back, relax and enjoy this frosty berry sensation! ❄️